martinpitt/python-dbusmock/README.rst

 structure of these services (their main objects, properties, and methods) so that you do not need to carry around this common code, and only need to set up the particular properties and specific D-BUS objects that you need.
-These templates can be parameterized for common customizations.
+These templates can be parameterized for common customizations, and they can provide additional convenience methods on the ``org.freedesktop.DBus.Mock`` interface to provide more abstract functionality like "add a battery".

 For example, for starting a server with the "upower" template in Python you can run